Santosh-GS/programming-notes/python_style_guide_basics.md

 * start writing in the same line of docstring initiation
   <br>
 * Use 2 spaces before `#` in one-liner (in-line) comments and 1 space after `#`
-* Mostly white space goes after a comma except between a trailing comma and closing paranthesis
+* Mostly white space goes after a comma except between a trailing comma and closing parantheses
   `foo = (0,)`
  `my_list = [1, 2, 3]`
   <br>